Traffic safety camera pilot

 • Be within 2,000 feet of a school.

-Currently, only locations on streets within the City’s jurisdiction are being considered.
+Only locations on streets within the City’s jurisdiction were considered for this pilot.
 Locations on County or MnDOT streets may be considered in the future.

 Reasons for traffic safety cameras